SlimFast Review - Can It Help You Lose Weight?

 For those who prefer a simpler ingredients list, Orgain Nutritional Shakes provide an alternative.
 These 260 calorie protein shakes are made from all organic ingredients, and they total 260 calories each (twice the amount in Atkins shakes, and about 50 more than in SlimFast shakes).
 Each serving contains 16 grams of protein from organic grass-fed milk, and a four-pack retails on the website for about $14.

-If you are considering starting a low-calorie diet to lose weight, it’s always best to talk with your doctor before beginning.
+Nonetheless, if you are considering starting a low-calorie diet to lose weight, it’s always best to talk with your doctor before beginning.
 Only a nutritional expert can give you advice about whether the SlimFast plan makes sense for your situation.